-Contractor: Kiewit/FCI/Manson, Joint Venture Approved Capital Outlay Budget: \$1.24 B Status: Completed April 2008 cubic yards of concrete.
-These are the largest segments of their kind ever cast and were lifted into place by custom-made winches.
+Contractor: Kiewit/FCI/Manson, Joint Venture Approved Capital Outlay Budget: \$1.24 B Status: Completed April 2008

 Extending for more than a mile across Oakland mudflats, the Skyway is the longest section of the East Span.
 It sits between the new Self-Anchored Suspension (SAS) span and the Oakland Touchdown (OTD).
 In addition to incorporating the latest seismic-safety technology. the side-by-side roadway decks of the Skyway feature shoulders and lane widths built to modern standards.